CSC207-UofT/course-project-sout-this_is_our_teamname/phase0/progress_report.md

 TimeTable will inform the TimeTableManager, which will inform the user that it has not been successful and that they should try again.

-If successfully, the user will receive a confirmation on UserInterface that the course has been scheduled.
+If success, the user will receive a confirmation on UserInterface that the course has been scheduled.
 He then can add the next course or life object into his timetable.

 ## Future TODOs